What the Manafort indictment proves about Trump (and what it doesn't)

 I'm not sure which one reflects more poorly on Trump.
 In the first scenario, he's willing to overlook what had to be doubts raised by his advisers about the issues of bringing Manafort on in such a senior role.
 In the second, Trump simply didn't do the research necessary when hiring someone at such a senior level.

-Either way, the Manafort indictment -- along with that of Rick Gates, a Manafort protege who served as liaison between even the Trump campaign and the Republican National Committee even after Manafort was fired in August 2016 -- raises real questions about Trump's judgment in regards staffing at the highest levels of not just his campaign but the federal government.
+Either way, the Manafort indictment -- along with that of Rick Gates, a Manafort protege who served as liaison between even the Trump campaign and the Republican National Committee even after Manafort was fired in August 2016 -- raises real questions about Trump's judgment in regard to staffing at the highest levels of not just his campaign but the federal government.

 Trump repeatedly made his judgment an issue during the campaign.
 "I'm going to surround myself only with the best and most serious people," Trump told the Washington Post during the 2016 race.
 "We want top of the line professionals."